drewsilcock/blog-ng/src/blog/2018-12-20-how-long-is-a-cucumber.md

 ---
 draft: false
-excerpt: "*Or: UTF-16 handling of astral planes and implications for JavaScript string indexing*"
+excerpt: "Or: UTF-16 handling of astral planes and implications for JavaScript string indexing"
 layout: post
 author:
   - Drew Silcock